chef/automate/components/docs-chef-io/content/automate/loadbalancer_configuration.md

       # here we have taken example DNS: chefautomate.example.com
       server_name chefautomate.example.com;
       # Generate SSL certificates and give the path of the certificate and key file.
+      # If you want to use letsencript certificates, you can use the certBot
+      # This url is an example for ubuntu machine reference: https://certbot.eff.org/instructions?ws=nginx&os=ubuntufocal
       ssl_certificate /etc/letsencrypt/live/chefautomate.example.com/cert.pem;
       ssl_certificate_key /etc/letsencrypt/live/chefautomate.example.com/privkey.pem;
       ssl_protocols TLSv1 TLSv1.1 TLSv1.2;